 The programme provides opportunities for students to develop and demonstrate knowledge and understanding, qualities, skills and other attributes in the following areas.
-The programme outcomes have references to the benchmark statements for (subject) (X).
+The programme outcomes have references to the benchmark statements for Masters Awards in Business Management.

 Knowledge and Understanding